HeavenlyCloudz/lung-cancer-detection-app/README.md

-# PULMOSCAN, a lung cancer detection Streamlit app
+# PULMONET AI, a lung cancer detection Streamlit app

 This is a Streamlit application for detecting lung cancer using a convolutional neural network (CNN), PULMOSCAN.
 The app allows users to upload lung images and receive predictions on whether the images are cancerous or non-cancerous.